faridehebrahymy/Facial-Expression-Recognition/README.md

 <br/> <br/>
 Here I trained the convolution neural network with kaggle facial emotion dataset. so that it learns patterns for each facial expression and able to detect facial emotions
 <br/> <br/>

-In the image presented below, you can compare the distribution of different emotions predicted by the model for each specific emotion and visualize the comparison using bar graphs.
+The picture below shows the distribution of labels for each emotion for the real test labels and the labels predicted by the model.
 ![Label_Comparision](content/images/Label_Comparision.png) --

 <br/>